megemann/refscheduling/phase1/outline.md

 Cons:
 - No concept of time grouping - some people work all 4 days
 - No concept of game strength; tie breakers would have to be a balance of multi-objective
-- No guarentee of termination
+- No guarantee of termination
--

 ### Takeaways:
 - The boundary checking is good here.
 In the future we should